Regular points of extremal subsets in Alexandrov spaces: Applications

 Here, $\chi_k:=\chi(|p_k\cdot|/r)$, where $\chi:[0,\infty)\to[0,1]$ is a smooth function such that $\chi\equiv1$ on $[0,1]$ and $\chi\equiv0$ on $[2,\infty)$.
 Note that $\chi_k$ is $C/r$-Lipschitz for some constant $C$.

-Now, we show the following two claims on $f_k$.
-In their proofs, we use the induction on $k$.
-Note that since the multiplicity of the covering $\{2U_j\}_{j=1}^N$ is bounded above by some constant depending only on $m$, so does the number of induction steps at each point of the domain of $f_k$.
+Now, we show the following two claims for $f_k$ by induction on $k$.
+Note that since the multiplicity of the covering $\{2U_j\}_{j=1}^N$ is bounded above by some constant depending only on $m$, so is the number of induction steps at each point of the domain of $f_k$.

 First, we prove \begin{clm} For every $1\le j\le N$ and $1\le k\le N$, we have

 on $3U_j\cap\bigcup_{l=1}^kU_l$ (and therefore, $f_{k+1}$ can be defined as above). \end{clm}